Can art can be both beautiful (attractive and interesting to the eye) and informational (it can show some kind of information)?

 Of course, you don't have to stop at a day, month and year.

-Stretch a little bit further day you have minute, hour, day, month and year.
+Stretch a little bit further and you have minute, hour, day, month and year.
 And yes, we've done a mandala-inspired design for that too!

 Some people record the exact minute of their marriage, and this print is a great way of displaying the moment of marriage without the distractions of large lumps of text.